Are your internal controls still effective? Find out with our SOX compliance checklist

 In addition to the checklist, here are some guidelines to help you stay on track:

 Focus on what’s most important for internal controls and SOX 404 compliance

 Examine your organization at a high level to determine the need for adjustments and the presence of risk management shortfalls:

 - Evaluate if organizational departures have affected the ability to keep up with requirements and responsibilities.

-- Reinforce themes of ownership and accountability through proactive discussion with staff.
+- Establish or reinforce themes of ownership and accountability through proactive discussion with staff.

-- Update and, if necessary, revisit the annual risk assessment to ensure all necessary changes have been addressed and incorporated.
+- Develop, review, and, if necessary, update the annual risk assessment to ensure all necessary changes have been addressed and incorporated.

 Establish and adjust internal controls

 - Confirm the existence and effectiveness of compensating controls to address obvious internal control shortfalls.

 - Monitor and evaluate all control activities early and often to ensure consistent and effective operation.

 - When looking ahead to year-end, be sure to invest time in identifying, documenting, and disclosing critical changes on periodic financial statements, subject to the appropriate level and precision of review.
 Factor in any discontinued operations, M&A activity, divestiture of business, debt relief, etc.

 We find it helpful for our clients to address these internal control challenges first through a high-level, systematic approach, so we designed the internal controls SOX compliance checklist to help you make that assessment.
 If you find that you have more unchecked boxes than you expected, there’s still time to act, regardless of your proximity to the year-end mark.
 For additional support and guidance, contact our team today.